This guide was written for a few different people:

 Level 3 – Sub-process

-A series of steps that encapsulate a single activity.
+A series of steps encapsulate a single activity.
 Further broken down into various types in Level 4.

 Examples: Enter Sales Orders or Cancel a Pending Order